Talos Energy Announces Second Quarter 2019 Financial And Operational Results

 Reconciliation of Adjusted Net Income and Adjusted Earnings per Share

 "Adjusted Net Income" is not a measure of net income (loss) as determined by GAAP.
 We use this measure as a supplemental measure because we believe it provides meaningful information to our investors.
 We define Adjusted Net Income as net income (loss) plus accretion expense, loss on debt extinguishment, transaction related costs, the net change in the fair value of derivatives (mark to market effect, net of cash settlements and premiums related to these derivatives) and non-cash equity based compensation expense.
-We believe the presentation of Adjusted Net Income is important t
+We believe the presentation of A